metaplex-foundation/docs/docs/03-guides/07-archived/04-architecture/02-deep_dive/01-auction.md

 The Auction contract is a primitive that is meant to be used in conjunction with another smart contract that understands the context of the resource for which the auction is being held.
 It contains mechanics for collecting payment from bidders, for keeping track of a winners list, and handling bid placement and cancellation, but it has no opinions on what the resource being bid on should be, or how it gets divided.

-While it currently has support for English Auctions and Open Edition Auctions, it will in the future support other types of auctions such as Vickrey and Dutch Auctions.
+It currently has support for English Auctions and Open Edition Auctions.
 The state for the contract is reproduced here:

 ```rust
 /// Structure with pricing floor data.